cclib/cclib.github.io/_sources/data_notes.txt

 **Gaussian**: for geometry optimisations, the "Standard orientation" sections are extracted.

-**Molpro**: typically prints output about geometry optimization in a separate loffile.
+**Molpro**: typically prints output about geometry optimisation in a separate logfile.
 So, both that and the initial output need to be passed to the cclib parser.

 atommasses
 ----------